blue-luke/ckad-exercises/f.services.md

 ### Create a deployment called foo using image 'dgkanatsios/simpleapp' (a simple server that returns hostname) and 3 replicas.
 Label it as 'app=foo'.
 Declare that containers in this pod will accept traffic on port 8080 (do NOT create a service yet)

+k create deploy foo --image=dgkanatsios/simpleapp --replicas=3 --port=8080
+Label is added automatically, as k8s needs something to target the pods with (and link the to the deployment).
+The default behaviour adds in app=NAMEOFDEPLOYMENT

 <details><summary>show</summary>
 <p>